-- Y 12 employees and non-employees/subcontractors (on site for 10 or more days) must be current on their STAR list or access will be denied. - Non employees/visitors (on site for less than 10 days) must be escorted by their Y 12 Sponsor or they must read the Visitor General EmployeeTraining (GET) Overview.
-They must access this electronically through the visit process (preferred) or sign the roster at the Visitor Center that verifies completion, understanding, and agreement of the overview information.

-- If visitors are coming on site to the Property Protection Area with a DOE or DNFSB issued HSPD 12 badge, and are not going to the Visitor Center, the host is responsible for communicating the need for them to review and sign the Visitor GET Overview. - (1) All seller employees (cleared/uncleared) must read and comply with all rules and requirements included in GET.
+- This requirement is checked for those enrolled/required to be trained for the HRP Program.
+Requirement assignment needs to initially be future-dated to allow trainee time to complete before being affected at the badge reader. - 2.
+Y 12 employees and non-employees/subcontractors (on site for 10 ormore days) must be current on their STAR list or access will be denied. - 3.
+Non employees/visitors (on site for less than 10 days) must be escorted by their Y 12 Sponsor or they must read the Visitor General Employee Training (GET) Overview.
+They must access this electronically through the visit process (preferred) or sign the roster at the Visitor Center that verifies completion, understanding, and agreement of the overviewinformation - 4.
+If visitors are coming on site to the Property Protection Area with a DOE or DNFSB issued HSPD 12 badge, and are not going to the Visitor Center, the host is responsible for communicating the need for them to review and sign the Visitor GET Overview. - 5.
+All seller employees (cleared/uncleared) must read and comply with all rules and requirements included in GET.
 The level of Get required is based on the time spent on-site and the area(s) where access is needed.
-Contact the following for guidance, assignment and scheduling of GET: - (e) CNS Employees Division Training Officer (DTO) - (f) Subcontractors Subcontractor Technical Representative (STR) - (g) Guests/Visitors Host or Point of Contact (POC) - (1) All Seller employees who required unescorted access to the site (for more than 10days) must successfully complete the following GET requirements.
-Per DOE Order 426.2, GET programs include training on the following areas as they relate to individual jobs: - General Overview of Facilities - Site related policies, procedures and instructions - General Employee Radiation Training (GERT) - Facility Emergency Plans - Industrial Hygiene & Safety Program - Fire Protection Program - Quality Assurance Program - Security Program - Nuclear Criticality Safety - (h) Additional training for site access may be required.
-The designated training contact will provide guidance, assignment and scheduling if required. - (i) Employees must successfully complete the required training offered by the Company. - (1) Successful completion occurs when the employee: - Satisfactorily completes an examination at the conclusion of the training or test out. - Obtains a test score of 80 percent or greater (with 100 percent as the highest obtainable score). - All documents (exam, answer sheet, etc.) are properly completed and formally documented. - (2) Unsuccessful training completion occurs when the individual fails to successfully complete the required training.
-Remediation and/or retesting will be conducted in accordance with E-PROC-3028 Enterprise Training and Qualification Program.
+Contact the following for guidance, assignment and scheduling of GET: - a.
+CNS Employees Division Training Officer (DTO). - b.
+Subcontractors Subcontractor Technical Representative (STR). - c.
+Guests/Visitors Host or Point of Contact (POC). - 6.
+All Seller employees who required unescorted access to the site (for more than 10 days) must successfully complete the following GET requirements.
+Per DOE Order 426.2, GET programs include training on the following areas as they relate to individual jobs: - a.
+General Overview of Facilities. - b.
+Site related policies, procedures and instructions. - c.
+General Employee Radiation Training (GERT). - d.
+Facility Emergency Plans. - e.
+Industrial Hygiene & Safety Program. - f.
+Fire Protection Program. - g.
+Quality Assurance Program. - h.
+Security Program. - i.
+Nuclear Criticality Safety. - E. Additional training for site access may be required.
+The designated training contact will provide guidance, assignment and scheduling if required.
+Employees must successfully complete the required training offered by the Company. - 1.
+Successful completion occurs when the employee: - a.
+Satisfactorily completes an examination at the conclusion of the training or test out.

-- (j) Training Frequency.
-Designated re-qualification courses must be successfully completed as required after an individual's initial successful completion. - (k) Records.
+- b.
+Obtains a test score of 80 percent or greater (with 100 percent as the highest obtainable score). - c.
+All documents (exam, answer sheet, etc.) are properly completed and formally documented. - 2.
+Unsuccessful training completion occurs when the individual fails to successfully complete the required training.
+Remediation and/or retesting will be conducted in accordance with E-PROC-3028, Enterprise Training and Qualification Program. - F. Training Frequency.
+Designated re-qualification courses must be successfully completed as required after an individual's initial successful completion. - G. Records.
 Training records will be maintained by the Company training department.

-15) APPROPRIATE FOOTWEAR POLICY
+16) APPROPRIATE FOOTWEAR POLICY